Notice of Pre-AIA or AIA Status

 Greyscale

-Voudouris/Opin teaches the invention as substantially claimed and discussed above, Voudouris further teaches with respect to claim 4, wherein the second clip arm comprises a projection 18 at a second end of the second clip arm.
+Voudouris/Opin teaches the invention as substantially claimed and discussed above, Voudouris further teaches with respect to claim 4, wherein the second clip arm comprises a projection 18 at the second end of the second clip arm.

 PNG